• Skip to primary navigation

 Instructions

-• In a medium bowl, combine flour, sugar, baking powder and salt.
-Mix together and set aside.
+• In a medium bowl, combine the flour, sugar, baking powder, and salt.
+Mix and set aside.

-• Add flour mixture to wet mixture and mix until combined and no flour streaks or lumps show.
+• Add the flour mixture to the wet mixture and mix until combined and no flour streaks or lumps show.
 Do not overmix.
 Allow mixture to sit undisturbed for 6-8 minutes.

-• Lightly spray a large non-stick pan or griddle with avocado oil and heat over medium-low heat.
+• Lightly spray a large non-stick pan or griddle with avocado oil.
+Heat it over medium-low heat.
 Once the pan is heated (2 minutes), use a 1/4 measuring cup to scoop the batter onto the pan.
-Do not overcrowd pancakes.
+Do not overcrowd the pancakes.
 Work in batches.

-• Cook for 2-3 minutes on one side and then gently flip to cook the other side.
-The pancake is ready to flip when the batter starts bubbling and the pancake batter is set (not runny).
-Cook each side is lightly golden brown.
+• Cook for 2-3 minutes on one side and then gently flip the pancake to cook the other side.
+The pancake is ready to flip when the batter starts bubbling, and the pancake batter is set (not runny).
+Cook each side until lightly golden brown.

 Notes